Kaapeine/entirely_different_matters/content/posts/first_post.md

 I've done this way too often.
 Organizing and making things prettier instead of actually working.
 Now that I see how ridiculous this is getting, and how I'll probably end up doing the same thing with this blog, I am going to stop.
 So apologies if this website looks very cookie-cutter.

+> Linux is only free if your time has no value
+>
+> -- Jamie Zawinski